-West Virginia places a high priority on the implementation of an electronic data collection and reporting system, specifically for crash data.
+West Virginia places a high priority on the implementation of an electronic data collection and reporting system, specifically for crash and citation data.
 Timely and accurate crash data are the most crucial components to the comprehensive traffic records system.
-West Virginia purchased a software program called Report Beam, an electronic crash reporting system, which is available to all law enforcement agencies.
-The software can be used on mobile data terminals or on desktop hardware inside the station.
-Adoption rates of the software are such that very nearly all of the crash reports submitted to the State crash repository are electronic data transmissions.
+In 2007 West Virginia purchased a software program called Report Beam, an electronic crash and citation reporting system, which is available to all law enforcement agencies.
+The software can be used on mobile computers or on desktop hardware inside the station.
+Adoption rates of the software are such that very nearly all the crash reports submitted to the State crash repository are electronic data transmissions.
+Crash data access has been given to key highway safety personnel and law enforcement.
+The Highway Safety office works to assist those personnel with the analysis of that data so it can be used effectively.